Gambling in Macau: Economic aspects

 Macau's economy relies heavily on gambling.
 Nowadays, the gambling industry generates over 40% of the GDP of Macau.
 Since the early 1960s, around 50% of Macau's official revenue has been driven by gambling.
 The percentage remained steady until the late 1990s.
 In 1998, 44.5% of total government revenue was produced by the direct tax on gambling.
 Then there was a 9.1% decrease in 1999, probably due to internet gaming.
 After the handover of Macau from Portugal to China, the SAR released gambling licenses to other companies to eliminate the monopoly played by the STDM.
 In 2002, the government signed concession contracts with two Macau gaming companies, Wynn Resort Ltd. and Galaxy Casino.
 This opened the gambling market for competition and increased government tax revenue significantly.
 It also attracted more tourists to Macau.

-At this moment, according to official statistics, gambling taxes form 70% of Macau's government income.
+As of at least 2015, 90% of tourist revenue in Macau is derived from gambling.